abulfs89/ABUL-Project-1/README.md

 ## Instructions

-Click on the Cards on the game board to reveal the number.
+Click on the Cards on the game board to reveal the number

-Remember the card and its position.
+Remember the card and its position

-The unmatched cards turn light blue for you to remember that they were previously selected.
+The unmatched cards turn light blue for you to remember that they were previously selected

-Click on the Cards on the game board to reveal the number and remember the card to match them with the same number.
+Click on the Cards on the game board to reveal the number and remember the card to match them with the same number

 The cards selected turn light blue for you to remember that they were not matched and clicked before

+Player gets 10 wrong Guesses no penalty for guessing right

 Play the game again and again to achieve awesomeness!!